lokesh8772/Geo_obsidian_vault/economy/Law of equivalent exchange.md

   - GS3
   - review
 ---
-Humankind can not gain anything wi
+Humankind can not gain anything without first giving something in return.